 Treatment

-There is no cure for HERDA; treatment revolves around managing symptoms and preventing skin damage.
+HERDA has no cure; treatment revolves around managing symptoms and preventing skin damage.

 17. Primary seborrhea (dandruff)

-Primary seborrhea, commonly referred to as dandruff is a skin disorder that can affect horses.
-This condition manifests through the production of dry, flaky skin or, oily, greasy skin.
+Primary seborrhea, or dandruff, is a skin disorder that can affect horses.
+This condition manifests through producing dry, flaky or oily, greasy skin.

 Causative agent

-In horses, primary seborrhea is considered to be a genetic condition, meaning it’s inherited from the parents.
-It results from abnormal functioning of the sebaceous glands, which are responsible for producing sebum.
+Primary seborrhea is considered a genetic condition in horses, meaning it’s inherited from the parents.
+It results from abnormal functioning of the sebaceous glands, which produce sebum.

 Signs and Symptoms